dennis6400/kali-setup/README.md

 # Kali Setup
 This Ansible Playbook automates the setup of Kali machines used penetration tests.
-The containing Ansible roles automate the downloading & installation of additional tools for penetration testing, installing & customization furter desktop environments and setting up Kali itself.
+The containing Ansible roles automate the downloading & installation of additional tools for penetration testing, installing & customization further desktop environments and setting up Kali itself.
 The playbook consists of the following roles:

 |Role|Description|
 |-|-|